jfredrickson5/alphanumeric/README.md

 1. Federalist runs in its own organization and space in [cloud.gov](https://cloud.gov/), which piggybacks on [AWS GovCloud](https://aws.amazon.com/govcloud-us/).
 1. Federalist Admin: https://federalist.18f.gov/.
 1. Federalist responds to a webhook on GitHub and runs Jekyll to generate static web files and puts them in an S3 bucket.
-1. We map 18f.gsa.gov URL to the S3 bucket.
+1. We map techradar.gsa.gov URL to the S3 bucket.